A

 @enduml

 [Ref.
-QA-11303 and Common commands ] Change width of the networks
+QA-11303 and Common commands]

 You can change the width of the networks, especially in order to have the same full width for only some or all networks.

-Here are some examples, with all the possibilities:
+Here are some examples, with all the possibilities.

 @startuml